rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 * [Metro-Bootstrap](http://talkslab.github.com/metro-bootstrap/)
 * [jqMetro](http://jqmetro.codeplex.com/)

-Follow the instructions that accompany the chosen framework to replace the default.
+Follow the instructions that accompany the framework you've chosen to replace the default.

 ## Launching your new app
-You are now ready to build and launch your application by selecting a build configuration option:
+You're now ready to build and launch your application.
+You have the following build configuration options:

-* RhoSimulator - The same RhoSimulator that is used on other platforms, provides a Webkit enabled view as well as a Web Inspector to help with debugging
+* **RhoSimulator** builds and launches the app in RhoSimulator, which provides a Webkit-enabled window that displays your app along with a Web Inspector tool to help facilitate debugging

-* Device - You must have a Windows Phone 8 device connected to your machine and have it setup properly so Visual Studio recognizes it
+* **Device** deploys the app to a Windows Phone 8 device connected to your development machine for on-device debugging using Visual Studio or web inspector tools

-* Emulator - Windows Phone 8 emulator provided by Microsoft.
+* **Emulator** launches the app in the Windows Phone 8 emulator provided by Microsoft

-NOTE: It is recommended to use RhoSimulator while initially building out your user interface and application behavior.
-This will give you the most rapid method for testing/debugging that is targeted at web apps.
+NOTE: RhoSimulator is recommended while initially building your app's UI and establishing its basic behavior; it is the fastest method for testing and debugging web apps.

 You can now launch your application inside of RhoSimulator for testing by: